 Genes and eye cancer

-Researchers have found that up to half of uveal melanomas have a certain gene change (the loss of one copy of chromosome 3) that means the cancer is at higher risk of spreading.
+Researchers have found that up to half of uveal melanomas have a certain gene change (the loss of one copy of chromosome 3).
+This means that the cancer is at higher risk of spreading.

 There is also research looking into genes to find people who are at increased risk of developing eye cancer.
 They have recently found that a change (mutation) in the BAP1 gene can be passed down (inherited) in some families.
 This mutation increases the risk of uveal melanoma, melanoma of the skin and some other types of cancer.
 This is a rare inherited genetic mutation, and only affects a small number of people with eye melanoma.

-Selumetinib is a type of biological therapy called a MEK inhibitor.
+Selumetinib is a type of targeted drug called a MEK inhibitor.
 MEK is a body protein that sends signals to cells telling them to divide and grow.
-Blocking MEK may also stop cancer cells growing.
+Blocking MEK may stop cancer cells growing.